Australasian Cinema > films >

 According to the authority, Pike & Cooper (40-41), this is the earliest film to survive 'virtually complete': NFSA's copy runs for 14 min.

 It's based on, and follows, and shows on intertitle cards, the poem of that name by Adam Lindsay Gordon.
 The story, such as it is, consists of the eponymous stockman lying dying, being attended to by his mate.
 In the poem he remembers various events from his mostly bucolic past, which are shown in a series of what we would now call flashbacks, tho perhaps at the time they were called tableaux.
 The staging and acting is perfunctory.
-To show a man being ‘ripped up’ by a ‘steer’, Lincoln has an acrobatic chap doing a somersault over the horns of an immobile docile bovine, which then wanders off in disinterest.
-I imagine the original screenings would have been accompanied by someone reading the poem aloud, lending a little more vivacity to the proceedings.
+To show a man being ‘ripped up’ by a ‘steer’, Lincoln has an acrobatic chap doing a somersault over the horns of an immobile, docile bovine, which then wanders off in disinterest.
+Original screenings were accompanied by commentary by Roy Redgrave, lending a little more vivacity to the proceedings.

 Wattle Day 18 August was celebrated in a genuine Australian manner both by the Royal Pictures and Hoyts St. George’s Hall, with Adam Lindsay Gordon’s The Sick Stockrider.
 The pioneer production of the newly-formed Lincoln-Cass Films Pty.
 Ltd., it starred Godfrey Cass, George Bryant, Tom Cannam, and English actor Roy Redgrave.
 During the performance Redgrave recited the poem upon which the ﬁlm was based.